SCUBAGUYPNW/bus-mall/user_stories.md

 Group 4

 The sales team has really outdone themselves this time.
 They drudged up from the bottom of the barrel twenty of the most god-awful products I have ever had the misfortune to try to market to a customer.
 Thankfully the budget for the catalog is so small I cannot fit twenty products into it.
-So now I get to share my misery with the developer that was desperate enough to want to work for me and set him loose on the interns to find out which products I can remove from further consideration for the catalog.
+So now I get to share my misery with the developer that was desperate enough to want to work for us and set him loose on the interns to find out which products I can remove from further consideration for the catalog.

 As a marketing intern I am happy to be able to take a break from coffee runs and assist the marketing VP in deciding what products will be offered in our Winter catalog.
 I have been told to select which products I would most likely want to purchase.
 Hopefully someday I will get paid enough to actually be able to afford these fine products I am about to be presented with.